David Davis (Supreme Court justice): U.S. Supreme Court

 On October 17, 1862, Davis received a recess appointment from President Lincoln as an associate justice of the Supreme Court of the United States, to succeed John Archibald Campbell, a Southerner, who had resigned on April 30, 1861, after the outbreak of the Civil War.
 Formally nominated on December 1, 1862, Davis was confirmed by the United States Senate on December 8, 1862, and took the judicial oath of office on December 10, 1862.

 On the Court, Davis became famous for writing one of the most profound decisions in Supreme Court history, Ex parte Milligan (1866).
 In that decision, the court set aside the death sentence imposed during the Civil War by a military commission upon a civilian, Lambdin P. Milligan.
 Milligan had been found guilty of inciting insurrection.
 The Supreme Court held that since the civil courts were operative, the trial of a civilian by a military tribunal was unconstitutional.
 The opinion denounced arbitrary military power, effectively becoming one of the bulwarks of held notions of American civil liberty.

 In Hepburn v.
+Griswold (1870), he dissented from the Supreme Court's decision that Congress lacked the power under the Constitution to make paper currency legal tender for debts contracted before the Legal Tender Act of 1862.

-Griswold (1870) he held with the minority of the Supreme Court, which ruled that the acts of Congress making government notes legal tender in payment of debts were unconstitutional.
-He is the only justice of the Supreme Court with no recorded affiliation to any religious organization.
+Davis is the only justice of the Supreme Court with no recorded affiliation to any religious organization.

-After refusing calls to become Chief Justice, Davis, a registered independent, was nominated for President by the Labor Reform Convention in February 1872 on a platform that declared, among other things, in favor of a national currency "based on the faith and resources of the nation", and interchangeable with 3.65% bonds of the government, and demanded the establishment of an eight-hour law throughout the country, and the payment of the national debt "without mortgaging the property of the people to enrich capitalists."
+After refusing calls to become Chief Justice, Davis, a registered independent, was nominated for president by the Labor Reform Convention in February 1872 on a platform that declared, among other things, in favor of a national currency "based on the faith and resources of the nation", and interchangeable with 3.65% bonds of the government, and demanded the establishment of an eight-hour law throughout the country, and the payment of the national debt "without mortgaging the property of the people to enrich capitalists."
 In answer to the letter informing him of the nomination, Judge Davis said: "Be pleased to thank the convention for the unexpected honor which they have conferred upon me.
 The chief magistracy of the republic should neither be sought nor declined by any American citizen."

 He withdrew from the presidential contest when he failed to receive the Liberal Republican Party nomination, which went to editor Horace Greeley.
 Greeley died after the popular election and before the return of the electoral vote.
 One of Greeley's electoral votes went to Davis.